winklermw-mz/AIProxy/README.md

 - Embeddings (local-only), endpoint `/v1/embeddings`
 - Health checks, endpoint `/v1/heartbeat`

-It attempts to use GitHub Models (`openai/gpt-4.1-nano` by default) for inference first and falls back to a local LM Studio–compatible server if GitHub inference fails due to rate limits for example.
+It attempts to use GitHub Models for inference first and falls back to a local LM Studio–compatible server if GitHub inference fails due to rate limits for example.

-## Availabe Providers
+## Availabe Model Providers

 ### GitHub Models (Primary)
-- Model: `openai/gpt-4.1-nano`
+- Model: `openai/gpt-4.1-nano` (fixed)
 - Endpoint: `https://models.github.ai/inference`
 - Auth: `GITHUB_TOKEN`

+Please note, that embeddings are not available for GitHub models.

-### Local Models (Fallback / Embeddings)
+### Local Models (Fallback for Chat Completions and Embeddings)
-- Chat Completion: `qwen/qwen3-vl-4b`
+- Chat Completion: `qwen/qwen3-vl-4b` by default, other models can be selected using the `model` parameter
-- Embeddings: `text-embedding-jina-embeddings-v2-base-de`
+- Embeddings: `text-embedding-jina-embeddings-v2-base-de` by default, other models can be selected using the `model` parameter
 - Endpoint: `http://host.docker.internal:1234/v1`
 - Auth: no access token needed